Mako (The Legend of Korra): Ruins of the Empire

-Mako continues to be the Earth King's bodyguard detail.
-He still has trouble with his left arm and hand, being unable to firebend with it, despite the healing he received from Kya.
+Mako accompanies Team Avatar to Gaoling when remnants of the Earth Empire arise.
+His arm is healed and out of the sling, though he now has burn scars.

 Patterns in Time

 In other media

 Together with his brother Bolin, Mako starred in Republic City Hustle, the first of three character-focused shorts Nickelodeon released in advance of the September premiere of the second season.
 In this short, a younger Mako and Bolin are shown living on the street, where they "enter the crime-ridden underworld of Republic City."

 Mako appears in The Legend of Korra books Revolution and Endgame, two novels that together adapt the first season of the series.

 Abilities

 As a police officer, Mako uses a motorcycle as his vehicle of choice, displaying great skill with maneuvering it over slick terrain and even incorporating his firebending as a booster to extend the distance of his jumps and to stabilize after a near crash.